-Today, Terra Alta is home to 30% of the Worlds Garnacha Blanca plantings.
-Garnacha Blanca is well known in the Rhone Valley France for making superb long lasting white wines that are full of finesse and rich flavors.
-In France its name is Grenache blanc.
-The unknown and obscure territory of Terra Alta is the birth place of this incredible grape.
-This grape shows its greatest beauty here.
-The geography here is full of valleys and rolling hills.
-It is 5km south of Priorat.
-If Priorat is full of slate, Terra Alta is full of Limestone, otherwise known by wine people as White Gold.
-Limestone is responsible for the beautiful flavors of minerals and delicate bright nerve that brings longevity, tension and finesse to its wines.
-Garnacha Blanca grows at its best here in Terra Alta this is a secret that is now unfolding.
-Ludovicus Blanco is a pure expression of this grape from estate-owned vineyards that are organically grown.
-Ludovicus shows spice, body, rich flavors of minerals, thyme, fennel seeds and a hint of honey, Ludivocus shows a pure expression of garnacha blanca from estate-owned vineyards, and is a true pleasure for the palate.
+Today, Terra Alta is home to 30% of the world's garnacha blanca plantings.
+Garnacha blanca is well known in the Rhone Valley of France for making superb long-lasting white wines full of finesse and rich flavors.
+In France, its name is grenache blanc.
+The unknown and obscure territory of Terra Alta is the birthplace of garnacha blanca, and garnacha blanca shows its greatest beauty here.
+Located 5km south of Priorat, Terra Alta is full of valleys and rolling hills.
+If Priorat is full of slate, Terra Alta is full of limestone, otherwise known by wine people as "White Gold".
+Limestone is responsible for the beautiful minerality and delicate bright nerve that brings longevity, tension and finesse to wines made with grapes grown in this type of soil.
+Offering spice, body, minerality and rich flavors of thyme, fennel and a hint of honey, Ludivocus shows a pure expression of garnacha blanca from estate-owned vineyards, and is a true pleasure for the palate.

-Grown in Terra Alta, where Garnacha Blanca was born.
-Estate own vineyards.
-Organically grown. full of spice and body and a beautiful layer of minerals that makes the wine extremely complex.
-Less than 3,000 cases produced for the world.
-Great value!
+Grown in Terra Alta, where garnacha blanca was born.
+Estate owned vineyards.
+Full of spice, body and a beautiful layer of minerals that makes the wine extremely complex.
+Less than 3,000 cases produced.

 2012 90IWC; 2011 89IWC; 2010RP

-GRAPE: 100% Garnacha Blanca.
-Organically grown vines planted in 1998.
+100% garnacha blanca.
+Vines planted in 1998.
 Tended in limestone soil at 425 m (1,394 ft) elevation

 Pale yellow.
 Aromas of lemon zest, chalk and white pepper, with a subtle floral nuance emerging with air.
 Dry and tightly wound, offering brisk, refreshingly bitter citrus fruit and honeysuckle flavors.
 Closes on a tangy note, with excellent clarity and lift.